oils-for-unix/oils/doc/j8-notation.md

     - But probably all other punctuation like `+` and `=`.
   - Probably cells with `" "`

-YTSV is always distinguished by leading `!ytsv`.
+TSV8 is always distinguished by leading `!tsv8`.